Robert-DeForrest-Reynolds/comlink-vscode/README.md

 I made comlink to try to solve that problem, and well, just because I wanted to.
 I find this tool very useful myself, and that's enough to make it.

+## comlink <-> editor communication
+If you want to create an extension for comlink, or even implement into your text editor, I'll explain how here:<br>
+Comlink when running is constantly waiting for input.
+You tell it what to do by prefixing the data you send it, and it will reply with data with the same prefix.<br>
+To send a comment to create, you send `~some comment` to comlink, and the next reply from comlink will be an id for that comment for you to replace the comment text in the editor with. <br>
+Deleting, and editing a comment is best done through commands if your text editor supports them.
+The command should

+**the editor is responsible for telling comlink:**
+ - handling the activation, and parsing requirements
+   - `<comment-symbol>~* comment contents ~` turns into `<comment-symbol>id:<id>`
+ - when a comment has been created, edited, or deleted
+ - what the source file of the comment is
+ - what line the comment is on
+ - what the comment is

+**comlink is responsible for:**
+ - tracking id's, and telling the editor what the id of the comment is
+ - creating, editing, and removing comments within the database
+ - pruning the database
+ - managing empty indexes and lost references

 ### TO DO
  - prune database upon deactivating editor we can save 'line references' to the database as well, which will essentially be the comments line with id on it, so when pruning, we can find it